 - Integrated compliance across healthcare and financial regulations

-Healthcare banking compliance is complex, but it's also a competitive moat.
+Healthcare banking compliance is complex, but it is also a competitive moat.
 Companies that master this regulatory landscape will build trusted relationships with healthcare providers while competitors struggle with basic compliance requirements.

 Sources: